Selling Property in India: A Comprehensive Guide for NRIs

 30% on short-term capital gains (property held for less than 2 years).

-Plus, surcharge and cess may apply, increasing the effective rate.
+Additionally, surcharge and cess may apply, increasing the effective rate.

 👉 Tip: NRIs can apply for a Lower TDS Certificate from the Income Tax Department if actual tax liability is lower than the default rate.